 L257: I do not see how you control for the total number of set in the survey?
 How do you control it?

-We have clarified how number of sets per strata is calculated.
+We have clarified how number of sets per strata is calculated, it is done within the sim_survey() function with the set_den argument, with further adjustment possible with the min_sets argument.

 L261: I think you should mention here that you can also force the sample size (as seen on table 5).
 Moreover, in table 5, it would be good to set-up a “ages_min” for the minimum number of ages to sample […]” so that it gives the ability to fix the sample size if needed by writing the same value for “ages_min” and “ages_cap”.

 We are not sure what the reviewer would like to have implemented here.
 Is the suggestion to impose a minimum number of ages to collect across all length groups?

+In practice, an ages_min constraint is already applied for length bins where the total number of fish caught is lower than ages_cap.
+A specific ages_min constraint cannot really be applied, as if there are too few fish of a certain size caught in any one survey, there is no means of getting more fish of that size.

 L261: How are you making sure that the number of sampled fish for that specific cell, age and year won’t be above the total number of fish in that cell, age, and year?
 The probability value could be close to one and if you fish in a few a time, then you are at risk.
 Especially because your population dynamics model is not spatially explicit and is completely independent of the distribution function itself i.e. you can technically fish out all the fish in an area but it will be populated back the year after the way you implemented in this study… Maybe you need to put a condition (or just a note) for general users to make sure that this probability value is much below 1?

 The sampling is implemented such that the number of fish sampled in a cell cannot exceed the number of fish in a cell because the population is split across sets in cases where more than one set is conducted in a cell.
 We have added this missing detail to our manuscript.
-We also added a note that the survey is assumed to have no impact on the population from one year to the next.
+We also added a note that the survey is assumed to have no impact on the population from one year to the next, and users planning to surveys at levels that will affect the overall population will need to use caution in interpreting their results

 L267: I recommend to clarify something here.
 1. Depending on the number of fish caught?
 What do you mean?
 What is the rule you used?
 2. The way you coded, sample by age is first decided, then the corresponding length is calculated, then age-subsample is determined.
 In reality, length sample is taken in the field, then age sub-samples are taken.
 While similar, I do not think it always equal.
 Especially, when you start including some correlation structure in the sampling.
 By the way, did you consider including some correlation structure in the sampling process to make more realistic?